Skip to Content

 But even more, lowering your mowing height allows light to get to the seed.
 And grass seed needs sunlight to help it both germinate and grow.

 Now all that is left is to spread that seed and let it grow!
 Here is to overseeding this fall – and to having an amazingly thick lawn to enjoy all next year.
-For more fall gardening tips and tricks, check out our Fall Garden & Landscape category on the website.
+To see more information on what to do to get your lawn ready for winter, see How To Mow Your Lawn For The Last Time – Before Winter Arrives!
+And for more fall gardening tips and tricks, check out our Fall Garden & Landscape category on the website.

 Follow Our Facebook Page For Great Gardening Tips And Advice!
 This Is My Garden Facebook Page